On This Page

 Where We Stayed

 Edisto Beach State Park has a couple of different campgrounds.
-We stayed at the Live Oak Campground.
-We enjoyed our little slice of nature, Live Oak felt more private than the beach camping spots due to the low-lying tree cover.
+The Live Oak campground felt more private than the beach camping spots due to the low-lying tree cover.

 The campground is dog-friendly as long as your pup is on a leash.